Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black

-Note that the left-hand sides of these expressions are time-dependent, while the right-hand sides are constant scalars.
-Since the time dependence is weak, we evaluate the left-hand sides at 25 uniformly spaced points from the start of the NR waveform to near merger and take the average.
-The distribution across these points provides an estimate of the temporal variation.
-In Figure~\ref{fig:alpha_beta_explained}, we present these comparisons for two different mass-ratio values in the comparable-mass regime: $q = 4$ and $q = 10$.
-The shaded regions represent the variation in the enhancement ratio estimates.
-Additionally, we show the ratio of the model parameters between spinning and non-spinning binaries for: $\beta$ (top panel), $\alpha_{22}$ (middle panel), and $\alpha_{33}$ (bottom panel) -- all used in the construction of the \texttt{BHPTNRSur2dq1e3} waveform model.
-The observed spin-dependent variations in $\alpha$ and $\beta$ can be explained by the amplitude and frequency relationships shown in Eq.~\eqref{eq:relations2}.
+The left-hand sides are time-dependent, while the right-hand sides are constants.
+Since the time variation is weak, we evaluate the left-hand sides at 25 uniformly spaced points from the start of the NR waveform to near merger and take the average, with the spread indicating temporal variation.
+Figure~\ref{fig:alpha_beta_explained} shows these comparisons for $q=4$ and $q=10$, with shaded regions indicating variation in the enhancement ratios.
+We also show the ratios of model parameters between spinning and non-spinning binaries for $\beta$ (top), $\alpha_{22}$ (middle), and $\alpha_{33}$ (bottom), used in the \texttt{BHPTNRSur2dq1e3} model.
+The observed spin dependence of $\alpha$ and $\beta$ is explained by the amplitude and frequency relations in Eq.~\eqref{eq:relations2}.